 History, Mission & Objectives

-The Office of Research and Public/Private Sector Partnership at the University of North Carolina at Greensboro administered the Undergraduate Research Assistantship (URA) program, the Scholars Travel program, the annual Carolyn & Norwood Thomas Undergraduate Research Expo, and sponsor the Undergraduate Research or Creative Scholarship presentations on Excellence Day.
+The Office of Research and Public/Private Sector Partnership at the University of North Carolina at Greensboro administered the Undergraduate Research Assistantship (URA) program, the Scholars Travel program, and the annual Carolyn & Norwood Thomas Undergraduate Research Expo.

-The office also hosts faculty development seminars on topics such as building research skills into the curriculum and how to mentor research students.
+Faculty workshops include: building research skills into the curriculum and how to mentor undergraduate students in research.

 - Provide opportunities for UNCG students to engage in an undergraduate research experience.